JeffreyYeung7/Plankton-Classification/README.md

 # Deepwater Plankton Classification

-In this project, we explored various neural network archiectures and performed transfer learning via VGG16, VGG19, and Xception on a deep sea plankton dataset to classify each subspecies.
+Explored various neural network archiectures and performed transfer learning via VGG16, VGG19, and Xception.

-We experimented with different settings, such as classification layers, optimizers, parameters, etc., to obtain the best results.
+Experimented with different settings, such as classification layers, optimizers, parameters, etc., to obtain the best results.

 ---------------------------------------------------------------------------------------------------------